decker-edu/decker/resource/tutorial/06-survey-deck.md

 ---
 ```

-In this slide deck you can now create multiple choice questions as seen in `05-quiz-deck`
+In this slide deck you can now create multiple choice questions as seen in the [Quiz deck](./05-quiz-deck.html).

 #